-The wind driving the snow had cut into the mill workers as they made their way to work in the freezing dark on the morning of that eighth day of February.
-The snow was already up to the knees of a grown man, but they’d seen many a snow storm before and this one began as they all did, with freezing winds, black clouds and snow whirling about them as they left their homes.
+The wind cut into the mill workers as they made their way to work in the dark on the morning of that eighth day of February.
+The snow was already up to the knees of a grown man, but they'd seen many a snow storm before and this one began as they all did, with freezing winds, black clouds and snow swirling about them as they left their homes.
 As the day progressed, the wind became a screeching howl that could be heard above the din of the mill machinery.
 The mill workers went about their business, but there was no going home for the morning or midday break.
-Without exception, all chose to stay inside their workplaces, making do with the bread, cheese and pies they carried in their smock pockets.
+Without exception, all chose to stay inside their workplaces, making do with the bread, cheese and pies they carried in their pockets and lunch pails.

 It was normally only a short walk between the old mill built along the banks of the River Mersey on Mill Street, through the Market Place, up Little Underbank to his cottage on Lower Hillgate, but tonight it seemed endless.
 Eighteen year old Nan and fourteen year old Ellen pulled their shawls tighter around their heads and shoulders as they closely followed their Da.
-Their calico mob caps which protected their hair from the cotton dust of the mill provided scant warmth under their shawls.
+Their calico mob caps provided scant warmth under their shawls.
 Twelve year old Joseph and seven year old Johnny copied their father by pulling their caps down and buttoning their jackets, but it was no protection from the elements.
 When young Johnny slipped on the icy footpath, his vigilant father scooped him up and held him tight to his chest.
-Joseph grasped the back of his father’s coat and concentrated hard on keeping up and not losing his footing.
-The girls stayed in their father’s wake, reassured by his confident strides through the darkness.
+Joseph grasped the back of his father's coat and concentrated hard on keeping up and not losing his footing.
+The girls stayed in their father's wake, reassured by his confident strides through the darkness.
 John glanced back frequently to ensure they were close by.

-One by one, doorways opened around them as snow was pushed aside and workers disappeared behind hastily closed doors.
-On this night John was grateful that they lived on Lower Hillgate and not further up the side of the valley on the steep road south that became Middle Hillgate and Higher Hillgate, for those mill workers must battle the incline as well as the wind and snow.
+One by one, doorways opened around them as snow was pushed aside and workers disappeared into the shelter of their homes.
+On this night, John was grateful that they lived on Lower Hillgate and not further up the side of the valley on the steep road south that became Middle Hillgate and Higher Hillgate, for those mill workers must battle the incline as well as the wind and snow.
 He knew some of them would stumble through their doors completely spent simply from the effort of getting home.
 And not all of them had warm fires and loving families waiting for them.
-He had much to be grateful for.
+He had much to be thankful for.

 Finally, they reached their own cottage.
-John pushed the door open and Nancy was waiting for them with relief visible on her face.
-She proffered flannel cloths to dry off and hot sweet tea to warm them.
-The atmosphere in their small cottage was reassuring and welcoming.
-The fire in the deep inglenook fireplace was roaring, bread straight out of the bread oven was cooling on the oak mantle above the fireplace, the table was set with the white tablecloth for their evening meal, two year old Samuel was playing happily in the wooden play pen next to the table and Dahdo Joe, too frail now to work alongside John in the mill, was there to help them off with their wet clogs, socks and stockings.
-Once the children were inside, John pushed the door shut gratefully behind him, drew the heavy curtain across the doorway to exclude the draft that seeped in under the door, and tended to his family.
-He prayed that the storm would blow itself out before the morning for the trip to the mill must be made again before sunrise.
+They were chilled to the bone and wet through.
+John pushed the door open to find Nancy waiting for them with relief visible on her face.
+She gave them flannel cloths to dry off with and hot sweet tea to warm them.
+The atmosphere in their small thatched cottage was reassuring and welcoming.
+The fire in the deep inglenook fireplace was roaring, bread straight out of the bread oven was cooling on the oak mantel above the fireplace, the table was set with the white tablecloth for their evening meal, two year old Sammy was playing happily in the wooden play pen next to the table and Dahdo Joe, too frail now to work alongside his son-in-law John in the mill, was there to help them off with their wet clogs and outer garments.
+Once the children were inside, John pushed the door shut behind him, drew the heavy curtain across the doorway to exclude the draft that seeped in under the door, and tended to his family.
+He prayed that the storm would blow itself out before the morning, for the trip to the mill must be made again before sunrise.

 All was well.